 Martin played college hockey at St. Lawrence University as a goaltender.

-Jacques has two daughters and a grandson.
+Jacques has two daughters, a granddaughter and 3 grandsons.